What Is Yabla?- Yabla Overview

-If you don’t exactly remember looking up the word or the context of it, Yabla gives you an option to look up the exact video segment from which the word was saved as well.
+If you don’t exactly remember looking up the word or the context of it, Yabla gives you the option to look up the exact video segment from which the word was saved as well.

-Yabla Pricing Review: How Much Does It Cost?
+Yabla Pricing: How Much Does It Cost?

 The cost for a Yabla subscription for a month amounts to $12.95/month, but you are eligible for a discount by signing up for multiple months at a time, like $55 with the annual plan.

-Yabla also offers a free 15 days no-questions-asked trial period, after which if you want to continue you can pay $12.95/month, $54.95/six months, or $99.95 for a year.
+Yabla also offers a free 15-day no-questions-asked trial period, after which if you want to continue, you can pay $12.95/month, $54.95/six months, or $99.95 for a year.

 But bear in mind that these plans give you access to the coursework of only one language of your choice.

-Also, just to be sure if you want to go for Yabla, you can even access some sample videos and get a feel of how Yabla works.
+Also, just to be sure, if you want to go for Yabla, you can even access some sample videos and get a feel of how Yabla works.

 Is Yabla Meant For Children Or Adults?